idoNadav/Customer-Support-Hub/README.md

     "email": "john.doe@example.com"
   }'

-# Response includes the externalId (use it for customer login)
+# Response includes the auto-generated externalId (use it for customer login)
 # {
-#   "externalId": "customer123",
+#   "externalId": "customer123456",
 #   ...
 # }
 ```